7 Tables

 • Table Rows Above

-When you select a cell in the last row or last column, you also have the options
+If you select a cell in the last row or last column, you’ll also have the options:

 • Table Column to the Right